ram-bor/python-cli-app/readme.md

 # Bookmarker Collector App

 # Description
 This Bookmarker has full CRUD (Create, Read, Update, Delete) capability.
-Users can search by title, url or database id.
+Users can add bookmarks by including webpage title, url and details.
+Users can search by title, url, and database ID.

 # Technologies